Life in USA

 There was so much we wanted to see in the Try-State area.
 Our camper was the perfect vehicle to go and explore places.
 We could sleep in it overnight and cook meals if we wanted to.
 We hit the road almost every weekend, driving to new places while the radio blasted our favorite music by The Beatles, Bee Gees, Beach Boys, and Simon & Garfunkel.

 New Plans.
-Funny how a small thing can lead to big plans.
+Funny how a small thing can lead to big plans!
 In December of 1973, I was reading an editorial about New Zealand in the National Geographic Magazine.
 The more I read about this country in books and newspaper articles, the more I became fascinated by this unique place on two separate islands in the southern hemisphere.
 One has snow-covered peaks similar to Switzerland, and the other has a tropical climate and beautiful beaches.
-We thought this would be a nice place to live for a while.
+We decided this would be a nice place to live for a while.

 A few months later, I received a job offer from a jeweler in Christchurch, NZ, and was able to secure immigration visas for us.
-The plan became very real when Ursula and I handed in our resignations at work.
+The plan became very real when Ursula and I handed-in our resignations at work.
 Mr. Grinberg thought I was totally out of my mind and tried to convince me to stay.

 We started preparing the camper for travel and storing our belongings with our landlady Mrs. Semko.
 Our good friends Bernhard & Elisabeth agreed to guard our stuff and manage the mail and bank account while we were gone.